mmcc007/fledge/docs/stores/google.md

 ## Google Play Console

-The app must be setup in `Google Play Console` before builds can be uploaded automatically.
+All android apps must be setup in `Google Play Console` before builds can be uploaded automatically.

 ### Create new app in store